RT-NeRV: Rethinking Hybrid Neural Representations for Video via Residual Tokenization: Experiments

-The datasets used include Big Buck Bunny (Bunny)~\cite{roosendaal2008big}, UVG~\cite{mercat2020uvg}, and DAVIS~\cite{wang2016mcl}.
-The Bunny dataset consists of 132 frames with a resolution of $720 \times 1280$.
-The UVG dataset has 7 videos with a size of $1080 \times 1920$, with 120 FPS, and a duration of 5s or 2.5s.
-DAVIS is a high-quality, high-resolution dataset for video object segmentation.
-For a fair comparison, we follow the settings of \cite{chen2023hnerv} and center-crop the videos into $640 \times 1280$/$960 \times 1920$ for all experiments.
+\textbf{Datasets.} We evaluate RT-NeRV on three commonly used benchmarks: Big Buck Bunny (Bunny)~\cite{roosendaal2008big}, UVG~\cite{mercat2020uvg}, and DAVIS~\cite{wang2016mcl}.
+Bunny contains 132 frames at a resolution of $720\times1280$.
+UVG contains 7 videos at $1080\times1920$ with high frame rates and durations of 2.5s or 5s.
+DAVIS is a high-quality benchmark widely used for video analysis and restoration.
+Following prior hybrid NeRV settings \cite{chen2023hnerv}, we center-crop the videos to $640\times1280$ or $960\times1920$ depending on the experiment.

+\textbf{Host backbones.} To validate the generality of residual tokenization on hybrid NeRVs, we instantiate RT-NeRV on two host backbones: HNeRV \cite{chen2023hnerv} and HNeRV-Boost \cite{zhang2024boosting}.

-VQ-NeRV uses the Adam optimizer with betas as (0.9,0.999), weight decay set to 0, and learning rate at 0.001 with cosine learning rate decay.
-And we also use batch size as 1.
-For the codebook configuration in VQ-NeRV, the codebook size is set to be larger than the input feature map size, typically choosing 1024/2048 for resolutions $1280\times640$/$1920\times960$.
-The codebook dimension is set to 8.
-The threshold for "dead" code is set to 1.
-We maintain the stride list for an input/output size of $1280\times640/1920\times960$ with strides (5, 4, 4, 2, 2)/(5, 4, 4, 3, 2), and the kernel size and reduction rate remain the same as ~\cite{chen2023hnerv}.
+\textbf{Implementation details.} We use the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.999$, zero weight decay, and an initial learning rate of $10^{-3}$ with cosine decay.
+The batch size is set to 1.
+For the residual tokenizer, the codebook size is chosen according to the input resolution, following the same configuration protocol as our previous implementation.
+Unless otherwise stated, the codebook size is set to 1024 for $1280\times640$ inputs and 2048 for $1920\times960$ inputs, and the dead-code threshold is set to 1.
+Other architectural hyperparameters follow the corresponding host backbone settings.

+\textbf{Evaluation metrics.} We evaluate reconstruction quality using PSNR and MS-SSIM.
+Compression efficiency is measured by bits-per-pixel (bpp), and we report rate-distortion curves whenever sufficient points are available.
+In addition, we report efficiency-related metrics including encoding time, decoding frames per second (FPS), and multiply-accumulate operations (MACs).

+\textbf{Comparison protocol.} We compare RT-NeRV with representative NeRV-based methods, including NeRV~\cite{chen2021nerv}, E-NeRV~\cite{li2022nerv}, HNeRV~\cite{chen2023hnerv}, PS-NeRV~\cite{bai2023ps}, DNeRV~\cite{zhao2023dnerv}, D-NeRV~\cite{he2023towards}, FFNeRV~\cite{lee2023ffnerv}, and HiNeRV~\cite{kwan2024hinerv}, as well as recent INR-based video compression methods, including CANeRV~\cite{tang2025canerv}, FANeRV~\cite{li2025fanerv}, FaNeRV~\cite{zhu2026frequency}, MSNeRV~\cite{zhu2025msnerv}, NVRC~\cite{kwan2024nvrc}, SRNeRV~\cite{wang2026srnerv}, and Tree-NeRV~\cite{zhao2025tree}.
+HNeRV, HNeRV-Boost, and their RT-NeRV-enhanced variants are evaluated under a unified implementation setting.
+Since official code is unavailable for PS-NeRV and the recent methods above, we report the results provided in their original papers under matched datasets and resolutions whenever possible.
+If only partial metrics are reported, we include only the available quantities and mark the others as unavailable.
+For methods that provide only PSNR--bpp curves, we use them for qualitative rate-distortion comparison without deriving additional metrics.
+Encoding time, decoding FPS, and MACs are reported only when directly measured by us or explicitly available in the original papers.